 This is because of the size of the roads in any given state.
 For example, the District of Columbia places a width restriction at 8 feet, primarily due to their notoriously narrow streets.
 However, on the contrary, Hawaii allows RVs up to 9 feet in width because of their overall lack of road traffic and wider roadways.

-8 feet 6 inches (or 102 inches) is the maximum width for an RV (excluding mirrors, awnings or safety equipment) in every state except the following:
+8 feet 5 inches (or 102 inches) is the maximum width for an RV (excluding mirrors, awnings or safety equipment) in most states:

 - New York